lreading/Xamarin-Image-Resizer/README.md

 # Xamarin Image Resizer
-Cross platform Xamarin plugin to resize images on a mobile device.
+Cross platform Xamarin plugin to resize images while maintaining aspect ratio on a mobile device.
 This can be particularly useful when passing an image to an API.

 #Platforms
  - Android